 2. Take Your Party Outside

 If possible plan most of your activities outside.
+You can set things up on a Poly Table to make cleaning it afterwards easy, and have access there for everyone.
 Garden parties and backyard BBQ’s can be pretty magical, and outdoor surfaces like grass and concrete clean up much easier than carpets, you’ll probably end up needing to do some carpet cleaning Florence, SC if you keep the party indoors!
 Just use the indoors for bathroom visits.

 Pick Up While You Party